-Now entering its 16th year, the Collegiate Vocal Competition is an opportunity for college level vocal students to compete for cash prizes and feedback from judges working in the professional opera world.
-Opera Grand Rapids strives to give students proper and helpful adjudication by bringing world-class professionals into its adjudication process in order to give contestants access to meaningful instruction and critique.
+The 17th annual Collegiate Vocal Competition is an opportunity for college-level voice students to compete for cash prizes and receive feedback from adjudicators who themselves are acclaimed opera artists.
+Opera Grand Rapids brings world-class professionals into its adjudication process in order to give contestants meaningful instruction and critique.

 Friends of the Opera Award